wseaton/gpu-pruner/README.md

 **Note:** Requires a K8s service account with CRUD access to the resources in the namespaces that you want to prune.

+## background

+The background for `gpu-pruner` is that in certain environments it is very easy for cluster users to request GPUs and then (either accidentally or not accidentally) request and consume GPU resources.
+We needed a method to proactively identify this type of use, and scale down workloads that are idle from the GPU hardware perspective, compared to the default for `Notebook` resources which is web activity.
+It is totally possible for a user to consume a GPU from a pod PoV but never actually run a workload on it!

+This culler politely pauses workloads that appear idle by scaling them down to 0 replicas.
+Features may be added in the future for better notifications, but the idea is that a user can simply re-enable the workload when they are ready to test/demo again.

 ## usage

 ```sh